zzzprojects/docs/dapper-plus.net/pages/documentations/old_to_remove/audit/column-mapping-audit-mode-type.md

 // The namespace is different because the https://bulk-operations.net/ library is used under the hood. namespace Z.BulkOperations
 {
-    /// <summary>The `ColumnMappingAuditModeType` enum represents if a specific property should be included or excluded from the auditing.
+    /// <summary>The `ColumnMappingAuditModeType` enum represents whether a specific property should be included or excluded from the auditing.
 The default value is `ColumnMappingAuditModeType.Inherit`.</summary>
     public enum ColumnMappingAuditModeType
     {
         /// <summary>The name/value that represents if a specific property inherit from the AuditModeType (Default Value).</summary>